 Light Bulbs FAQ

-Generally speaking, the clear glass bulbs have higher lumen output, thereby perceived as brighter.
-You can try using clear bulbs in fixtures with lampshades and frosted bulbs in unshaded or uncovered fixtures where the bulb is in your line of sight.
-For decorative purposes, keep in mind clear bulbs emit the most shadows.
+The clear glass bulbs will usually be a few lumens brighter than a frosted version.
 A good rule of thumb: think frosted glass for general lighting and clear glass for more striking, ambient lighting.
+If you have eye sensitivities, we recommend frosted glass.
 Glass type, whether clear or frosted, does not affect the color temperature or appearance of the light.